-Given that the most radical innovation comes directly from the competition of ideas and when opposite minds come together, you could say work from home provides a better platform than ever for this innovation to occur.
+Given that the most radical innovation comes directly from the competition of ideas and when opposite minds come together.
+You could say that working from home provides a better platform than ever for this innovation to occur.

-Allowing people to gather from different parts of the world makes the ability to collaborate and work with people outside your circle much easier, and since so many people are using remote workspaces it is closer to the norm than it has ever been before.
+Allowing people to gather from different parts of the world makes the ability to collaborate and work with people outside your circle much easier.
+Since so many people are using remote workspaces it is closer to the norm than it has ever been before.
 This ability to work across borders and collaborate with people around the world ignites innovation everywhere, enabling people everywhere to collaborate on issues previously out of reach.

-Accessibility doesn’t just impact where you can produce innovation from, but when you can.
+Accessibility doesn’t just impact where you can produce innovation.
+But when you can.
 Thanks to the constant accessibility of work from home and the lack of a physical meeting space, teams are able to hold important meetings with shorter notice and gain higher attendance at them.

 This means that people can more regularly contribute in sessions that they might not otherwise be able to be present at.
 This increased rate of contribution helps promote innovative capabilities for the entire team and provides a consistent diversity of thought.

-Work from home has many upsides that spark innovation, but none more than their accessibility.
+Working from home has many upsides that spark innovation.
+But none more than their accessibility.
 Allowing people to collaborate across the globe and access their meetings whenever necessary means that there is always a great diversity of thought, something that is critical for innovation.

 One of the difficulties with innovation can be roadblocks, and how you overcome them.
 Sometimes it takes a new approach to an old situation, a different framework, or a different task altogether.
 Sometimes, however, it takes a complete lack of tasks for you to clear your mind and approach your task from a new angle, or a birds-eye view.
 Remote workspaces make it easier than ever to distance yourself from your possible roadblocks and re-approach them with new opportunities and an open mind.

 Innovation is not just about ideation, it’s about the circumstances that surround it as well.
 One of these circumstances is your ability to readjust and reposition yourself to be in a good place to reevaluate your roadblocks and ideas.
-The distance that is inherent to work from home ends up being a great factor in providing that space and is a good reason why innovation succeeds through work from home.
+The distance that is inherent to working from home ends up being a great factor in providing that space and is a good reason why innovation succeeds through work-from-home.

-Work from home has brought many different tools and perspectives to our lives, and through its many possibilities has been able to catalyze innovation as well.
-Here is a recap of the three ways work from home sparks innovation.
+Working from home has brought many different tools and perspectives to our lives.
+And through its many possibilities has been able to catalyze innovation as well.
+Here is a recap of the three ways work from home-sparks innovation.

-- Flexibility: Work from home allows you to access your boards and your knowledge whenever you need, making a workspace with persisting innovation.
+- Flexibility: Working from home allows you to access your boards and your knowledge.
+Whenever you need to, make a workspace with persisting innovation.

 - Accessibility: Operating in remote workspaces allows you to collaborate with people across the world and connect with your team more often.
 Diverse thought is at the core of innovation, and accessibility provides global diversity.